Actipro/WPF-Controls/Documentation/topics/editors/getting-started.md

 @if (wpf) {

-This 'xmlns' declaration in your root XAML control allows access to the various controls in this product:
+This `xmlns` declaration in your root XAML control allows access to the various controls in this product:

 ```xaml
 xmlns:editors="http://schemas.actiprosoftware.com/winfx/xaml/editors"